Visual documents need an AI-native source.

 The benchmark is compression under a restoration constraint.

-84.0% AI slot source reduction vs original HTML
+84.0% AI-facing slot source reduction vs original HTML in the Open Design experiment

 VMD visual-lossless benchmark summary